-2.3 Determining the Optimized Index
+2.3 Determining The Optimized Index

-The Indexes are constructed using the Barra Open Optimizer17 in combination with the relevant Barra Equity Model.
+The Index is constructed using the Barra Open Optimizer14 in combination with the relevant Barra Equity Model.
 The optimization uses universe of eligible securities and the specified optimization objectives and constraints to determine the constituents of the Indexes.